History and Politics

 Students will develop skills in analysing the operation of power across institutions and societies around the world, and explore how different forms of evidence can be used to understand the past and the present.
 They will be able to choose from a wide range of topics in British, European, US and World history, the history of political thought, international relations, and comparative politics.

 Cambridge is uniquely placed to teach History and Politics and International Relations together.
 Both Faculties are widely regarded as world-leading and are consistently top-ranked in research and teaching assessments.
 The History Faculty (http://www.hist.cam.ac.uk/) is one of the largest in the United Kingdom and has internationally recognised experts in all relevant fields of study.
 The Department of Politics and International Studies (POLIS) (http://www.polis.cam.ac.uk) is a rapidly growing department with particular research strengths in political thought, comparative politics, and international relations, and close links with the other social sciences.
+Further information about the Tripos can be found here.

 Staff in the Faculty of History and the Department of Politics and International Studies have a wide range of shared interests in political history, the origins of contemporary politics and international relations, and the history of political ideas.
 This degree balances a strong grounding in the two component subjects with the opportunity to explore the ways in which historical and political understanding together illuminate the modern world.